icweb/skills/README.md

 | Long Description | Yes | Text | A long description of the course under 5000 characters. |

 ## TODO
+- Creating new lessons and lectures doesn't know what to do with position
 - Add ability to grade tests and keep history records of quiz scores, even if questions change
 - Add CRUD for Skills
 - Add front end interface for viewing favorites